osynge/whatenv/README.md

 	osweint_teardown \
         --cfg $OS_CFG \
         --state  $CLUSTER_STATE \
         --bysession

 Or alternatively if you wish t kill all VM's started by this script:

     osweint_teardown \
         --cfg $OS_CFG \
         --state  $CLUSTER_STATE \
         --all

 ## ROADMAP ##

-When I get around to it, I will remove the need for $CLUSTER_STATE and add a new script to generate $CLUSTER_STATE at a later stage.
+These scripts are converting to an MVC pattern from a series of linear scripts.
+Currently to much data uses the state file as the model.
+This is being phased out in stages, and asmuch data as possible is being placed in the MVC model.
+This will remove the need for $CLUSTER_STATE and generating
+$CLUSTER_STATE will become optional.

 These scripts will eventually be taken and absorbed into whenenv, to users of whenenv no longer have to explictly call these scripts, and can simply markup the job files with the desired environment they wish to run upon.

 ## About licensing ##

 I hope that these scripts get absorbed by other projects, and only remain for historical reference. i will happily change/relicense to suit integration, in any open source projects that cannot work with the current license.
 I expect contributors should feel the same.